hyperkitty/kittystore/README.rst

 ==========

 KittyStore is the archiving library for `HyperKitty`_, the Mailman 3 archiver.
 It provides an interface to different storage systems.
-Currenty only the `Storm ORM`_ system is supported.
+Currently only the `Storm ORM`_ system is supported.

 .. _HyperKitty: https://fedorahosted.org/hyperkitty